-JLR has a global sales network across 160 countries and approximately 1,600 franchised dealer sites worldwide.
-We service 21 international markets with JLR owned National Sales Companies (NSCs).
+JLR has a global sales network across 128 countries and approximately 1,600 franchised dealer sites worldwide.
+We service 24 international markets with JLR owned National Sales Companies (NSCs).
 Other markets are serviced through export and import partners.

 JLR's traditional manufacturing base is in the UK.
-During the year ended 31 March 2017, a new JLR wholly-owned factory in Brazil started production and construction has also commenced on a new JLR wholly-owned factory in Slovakia.
+During the year ended 31 March 2018, construction has continued on a JLR wholly-owned factory in Slovakia which is expected to become operational in 2018.
+In September 2017 Magna Steyr commenced contract manufacturing for JLR at Graz, Austria.
 Chery Jaguar Land Rover, the Company's joint venture in China with Chery Automobile Company Ltd, has been treated as part of JLR's supply chain for the purposes of this Statement.